nautechsystems/nautilus_trader/docs/integrations/databento.md

 The capabilities of this adapter include:

-- Loading historical data from DBN files and decoding into Nautilus objects for backtesting or writing to the data catalog
+- Loading historical data from DBN files and decoding into Nautilus objects for backtesting or writing to the data catalog.
-- Requesting historical data which is decoded to Nautilus objects to support live trading and backtesting
+- Requesting historical data which is decoded to Nautilus objects to support live trading and backtesting.
-- Subscribing to real-time data feeds which are decoded to Nautilus objects to support live trading and sandbox environments
+- Subscribing to real-time data feeds which are decoded to Nautilus objects to support live trading and sandbox environments.

 :::tip
 [Databento](https://databento.com/signup) currently offers 125 USD in free data credits (historical data only) for new account sign-ups.